10 Best Programming Language to Learn in 2026

 Cons

-Usage applications: Swift is specially designed language which works with Apple’s Cocoa and Cocoa Touch frameworks to create all types of iOS apps.
+Usage applications: Swift is a specially designed language that works with Apple’s Cocoa and Cocoa Touch frameworks to create all types of iOS apps.

-Salary: An average salary for iOS developer in the United States is around $130,801 per year
+Salary: An average salary for an iOS developer in the United States is around $130,801 per year

 Learning difficulty: Easy